-Adequate and properly designed lighting is essential in a food truck kitchen for staff to efficiently do their tasks including cooking, cleaning and food preparation.
+Adequate and properly designed food truck lighting is essential in a mobile food business for staff to efficiently do their tasks including cooking, cleaning and food preparation.
 The inside of the truck should be as free from glare and unwanted reflections as is practicable.

 The design of a food truck lighting system must take into account:

-A properly designed lighting system within a mobile kitchen will help to reduce energy costs and improve the working environment for staff.
+A properly designed food truck lighting system will help to reduce energy costs and improve the working environment for your staff.
 In addition, electrical supply systems must comply with legal requirements.
 It is recommended that whether you are building or designing a food truck on your own or hiring a kitchen builder that the work be overseen by qualified electricians and designers to ensure compliance.

 The relationship between natural and artificial lighting is important to consider when lighting the inside of a food truck.
 While artificial lighting will normally be the main source of light, it is desirable to include natural light sources.
 Ideally the service window and skylights should not be less than 10 percent of the total floor area of the truck’s kitchen.

 Windows and skylights allow light into a space, improving the staff working environment, however they can also be problematic as a source of glare.
 Careful consideration should be given to the positioning of these openings and the interaction between natural and artificial light levels.

 The recommended illuminance level for a food truck kitchen is similar to a commercial kitchen’s areas for food preparation, cooking and washing and thus the luminance should be 240 lux.